1668-1670. Purple route: A geological odyssey

 This return visit to Amsterdam influenced Steensen deeply, and he determined to devote his life to leading others to the Catholic Church.
 While in the Netherlands he learned that Frederik III of Denmark had died, and that Grand Duke Ferdinando de’Medici was gravely ill.
 Steensen rushed back to Florence to aid his patron, only to find on his arrival that Ferdinando was already dead.

-Steensen had travelled over 6.000 km. on this journey without once coming back to Copenhagen.
-Instead, this trip had turned into a grand geological odyssey which ended with a deep religious insight in Amsterdam.
+Steensen travelled over 6.000 km. on this journey without ever reaching his intended destination.
+Instead, his trip had turned into a grand geological odyssey and resulted in a deep religious insight in Amsterdam.